Teaching Associate Professor, Department of History

-- This is a freshman seminar where students analyze census data to understand immigration to Colorado.
+- This was a freshman seminar where students analyze census data to understand immigration to Colorado.
 Over time, the idea is that the course in various iterations will create an online exhibit including data visualizations and essays on immigrants in Colorado in the late 19th and early 20th centuries.
 I'm hoping to develop more undergraduate courses along similar project-based lines.

 - HIST1015: American history to 1865

 - HIST4726: Nation of Immigrants: Immigration in American History (also in online version in Winter 2020)